-Arbitration and Mediation Center and the National Arbitration Forum also regularly publish statistics concerning their caseloads and filings58.
+The UDRP Report contains information and statistics provided by most of the UDRP service providers concerning the number of filings, nature of rulings and other useful data concerning the extent of use and the outcomes of UDRP proceedings53.
+In addition, some providers maintain searchable databases of all UDRP panel decisions54.
+Providers such as the WIPO Arbitration and Mediation Center and the National Arbitration Forum also regularly publish statistics concerning their caseloads and filings55.
 These sources as well as the longstanding nature of the UDRP means that data concerning the UDRP is readily available.
 Further, as shown by the responsiveness of the various UDRP providers to the 2011 UDRP Report process and other forums of engagement with ICANN, the providers are generally able and willing to provide information and other assistance as may be necessary for analysis and policy work.
-This was also reflected in the public comment forum on the 2015 Preliminary Issue Report.

-The RPM Staff Paper includes a number of charts and statistics illustrating the use of the various RPMs in the New gTLD Program, dating to May 2015 (approximately 19 months after the delegation of the first gTLD in the New gTLD Program).
-In addition, the TMCH service provider maintains statistics on usage of the TMCH59 while data on the URS can be obtained from the URS service providers.
-The "newness" of the New gTLD Program compared to the history of the UDRP means that the data available to evaluate the new RPMs does not match that which is available for the UDRP.
+The RPM Staff Paper includes a number of charts and statistics illustrating use of the various RPMs in the New gTLD Program, dating to May 2015 (approximately 19 months after the delegation of the first gTLD in the New gTLD Program).
+In addition, the TMCH service provider maintains statistics on usage of the TMCH56 while data on the URS can be obtained from the URS service providers.
+The "newness" of the New gTLD Program compared to the history of the